Anuj-Gill/meme-stock-exchange/README.md

 ## Overview

-CEO Stock Exchange is a gamified stock trading simulation where users can trade stocks based on popular CEOs.
+Face Value is a gamified stock trading simulation where users can trade stocks based on popular CEOs.
 The platform combines real-time trading mechanics with community-driven features.

 ### What You Can Do

-- **Trade CEO Stocks** - Buy and sell stocks named after famous CEOs (e.g., MEME1 for Altman, MEME2 for Elon Musk)
+- **Trade CEO Stocks** - Buy and sell stocks named after famous CEOs/Tech person's
 - **Real-time Trading** - Experience live price updates and instant order execution
 - **Vote for New CEOs** - Suggest and vote for which CEO should be added next to the platform
 - **Track Your Portfolio** - Monitor holdings, P&L, and trading history in real-time
-- **Compete with Bots** - Trade against AI-powered bots with different trading strategies

 ### Key Features

-- ⚡ **Real-time matching engine** with price-time priority
+- **Real-time matching engine** with price-time priority
-- 📊 **Live price streaming** via SSE (Server-Sent Events)
+- **Live price streaming** via SSE (Server-Sent Events)
-- 🤖 **Automated trading bots** (Aggressive, Conservative, Random)
+- **Automated trading bots** (Aggressive, Conservative, Random)
-- 🔐 **JWT authentication** with Google OAuth via Supabase
+- **JWT authentication** with Google OAuth via Supabase
-- 📈 **In-memory order book** with database persistence
+- **In-memory order book** with database persistence
-- 🗳️ **Community voting** for new CEO stocks
+- **Community voting** for new CEO stocks
-- 💰 **Virtual coin balance** for simulated trading
-- 📱 **Responsive dashboard** with real-time charts

 ---

 ## Architecture